ms337/blog-lines/content/pages/bookshelf.md

 - Reframe Your Brain, Scott Adams
 - Anthology of Balaji Srinivasan
 - Musashi: An Epic Novel of the Samurai Era Hardcover, Eiji Yoshikawa
+- Genghis Khan and the Making of the Modern World, Jack Weatherford
+- Testaments Betrayed, Milan Kundera
 - Colorless Tsukuru Tazaki and His Years of Pilgrimage, Murakami
 - All the Math You Missed: (But Need to Know for Graduate School), Thomas A. Garrity
 - Proofs: A Long-Form Mathematics Textbook, Jay Cummings
 - Clear Thinking: Turning Ordinary Moments into Extraordinary Results, Shane Parrish
 - The Elements of Computing Systems, 2nd edition: Building a Modern Computer from First Principles, Nisan and Schocken
+- Visual Intelligence: How We Create What We See, Donald Hoffman
+- The Joy of Abstraction: An Exploration of Math, Category Theory, and Life, Eugenia Cheng
+- Logic, A Very Short Intro, Graham Priest
+- High Performance Python: Practical Performant Programming for Humans, Ian Ozsvald and Micha Gorelick
+- Mastering Uncertanity, Matt Watkinson and Csaba Konkoly
+- How the World Really Works, Vaclav Smil